DLA Piper (Hong Kong)

 Once qualified, the firm’s large size means your specialism preferences are likely to be accommodated, and the training continues well beyond the training contract.

-The firm’s big move to its brand new and modern offices in Three Exchange Square, means it neighbours other big-name firms.
+The firm’s big move to its brand new and modern offices in Three Exchange Square means it neighbours other big-name firms.
 The grind of working in a firm like DLA Piper is mellowed by the office views which overlook the harbour and will help ease the pain of any long nights!
 What’s more, you can explore other Central attractions, thanks to the pedestrian bridge.

 Insider Scorecard